 Moscow Weather in January

 Moscow's bitterly-cold winter is usually accompanied by ice and snow.
 The city's many winter storms can affect both air and car travel in the area, so be prepared.
-Still, despite the temperatures and potential logistical challenges, the entire city looks stunning covered in a thick blanket of glittering snow!

 What to Pack

 Packing for winter weather is always a challenge, given that winter attire is cumbersome, but it's a must for a winter visit to Moscow.
 If you're traveling to Moscow in the winter, pack as if you're going skiing.
 Include lots of layers and plenty of warm-weather accessories to cover your hands, head, and even your face, as well as sturdy, waterproof footwear that offers excellent traction and warmth.
 Ideally, pack an insulating coat that falls below the hip.

 Since you'll be outdoors sightseeing and walking from place to place, pack much warmer than you would for similar temperatures at home.

 Moscow’s winter event lineup includes special events that travelers can’t experience any other time of year, plus a variety of important national holidays.